Oraegbuayomide10/Akeed-Restaurant-Recommendation-Challenge/README.md

 The objective of this competition is to build a recommendation engine to predict what restaurants customers are most likely to order from given the customer location, restaurant information, and the customer order history.

-Note: This notebook isn't to be run with the data, as some line of codes have been edited and may cause failure of the full codes runnung within the notebook.
-However, this notebook can be used as a resource in obtaining some revelant techniques in tackling similar tasks.
+Note: This notebook isn't to be run with the data, as some line of codes have been edited and may cause failure of the full codes running within the notebook.
+However, this notebook would really be useful as a resource in obtaining very revelant techniques in tackling similar tasks.

 # Summary of Approach